Changing Female Representation

 The Changing Roles and Representation of Women in Contemporary Cinema

 Until a few years back no one would expect movies with a female lead to set the cash register at the box office.
 Many regional movies are primarily considered to be driven by male dominance and authority.
 No matter what the story is, it was mandatory to have a stunning hero with good market value to make the film a success.
 All the punchlines and compelling background scores were reserved for these men.
 If you have seen Tamil movie Kolamavu Kokila, you would be convinced that these background scores suit well enough for the leading actress as well.
-Nayantara as Kokila had some amazing goosebump scenes with terrific background scores.
+Nayantara as Kokila had some amazing goosebumps scenes with terrific background scores.

 There has been a redefinition of female-led films over the past few years.
 The change is more evident in the Malayalam movie industry.
 We saw some talented actresses taking the success of the film on their shoulders.
 June (2019, Malayalam) and Helen (2019, Malayalam) are examples for that.